North China Craton: Kusky's Model: The 2.5 Ga craton amalgamation model

 A map view diagram showing the evolution of the North China Craton in the 1.85 Ga amalgamation model.
 1) The craton began as 3 separate blocks, the Yinshan Block, the Ordos Block and the Eastern Block with oceans between them (2.2 billion years ago).
-2) A rift system developed in the Eastern Block that further separated it into 2 blocks, the Longgang Nlock and the Langrim Block (2.2–1.95 billion years ago).
+2) A rift system developed in the Eastern Block that further separated it into 2 blocks, the Longgang Block and the Langrim Block (2.2–1.95 billion years ago).
 3) The Yinshan Block and the Ordos Block amalgamated 1.95 billion years ago, forming the Khondalite Belt in between.
 4) The rift system between the Longgang Block and the Langrim Block stopped finally, causing the blocks to amalgamate into the Eastern Block again, forming the Jiao-Liao-Ji Belt 1.9 billion years ago.
 5) the Eastern and Western Blocks finally amalgamated 1.85 billion years ago, forming the Trans-North China Orogen in between.
 Modified from Zhao, 2012.